zaproxy/zap-api-docs/source/includes/auth.md

 #### Include in Context

 In order to proceed with authentication, the URL of the application should be added to the context.
-As the Bodgit is available via [http://localhost:8090/bodgeit](http://localhost:8090/bodgeit) use the [includeInContext](#contextactionincludeincontext) API to add the
+As Bodgit is available via [http://localhost:8090/bodgeit](http://localhost:8090/bodgeit) use the [includeInContext](#contextactionincludeincontext) API to add the
 URL to a context.